databricks/terraform-provider-databricks/docs/index.md

 ### Authenticating with Azure Service Principal

-!> **Warning** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not an AAD token for the authentication.
+> ⚠️ **WARNING** Please note that the azure service principal authentication currently uses a generated Databricks PAT token and not an AAD token for the authentication.
 Azure Databricks does not yet support AAD tokens for [secret scopes](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/api/latest/secrets#--create-secret-scope).
 Databricks Labs team will refactor it transparently once that support is available.
 The only impacted field is `pat_token_duration_seconds`, which will be deprecated and fully supported after AAD support.

 ```hcl
 provider "azurerm" {